Damian Hinds

-Damian Patrick George Hinds (born 27 November 1969) is a British Conservative Party politician who has been Member of Parliament (MP) for East Hampshire since 2010.
+Damian Patrick George Hinds (born 27 November 1969) is a British Conservative Party politician who has been Shadow Secretary of State for Health and Social Care since August 2026.
+He has served as Member of Parliament (MP) for East Hampshire since 2010.
 He previously served as Secretary of State for Education under Theresa May from 2018 to 2019; he has also held junior ministerial positions under four Prime Ministers.

 Hinds was appointed Exchequer Secretary to the Treasury by David Cameron in 2015.
-He was moved to the post of Minister of State for Employment in 2016 after Theresa May's appointment as prime minister.
+He was moved to the post of Minister of State for Employment in 2016 following Theresa May's appointment as prime minister.
 In May's 2018 cabinet reshuffle he was promoted to Secretary of State for Education.
 He lost this position following Boris Johnson's appointment as prime minister in 2019.
 He returned to government in 2021 as Minister of State for Security and Borders.
 He returned to the backbenches on 7 July 2022, resigning in protest to Johnson's leadership.
 He was appointed Minister of State for Prisons, Parole and Probation by new Prime Minister Rishi Sunak in October 2022, before becoming Schools Minister in November 2023.